 These contraindications are not of immediate concern and should not be an issue in small to moderate consumption, or in the event of an accidental dose or oversight, but they are thought to increase the risk of adverse reactions and should therefore be avoided where possible.
 This is one of the areas that you doctor will go over, so make sure you’re upfront with them regarding any medications (prescribed, herbal and recreational) that you are taking or plan to take.

 Alcohol consumption is not advised during a course of Phendimetrazine or Phentermine, as this can also increase the risk of certain side effects.

 Numerous factors are taken into consideration to determine if an individual is a good fit for Adipex or Bontril treatment.
 Bontril (Phendimetrazine) is typically not prescribed to anyone under the age of 17 and there is a long list of contraindications and other issues that limit the number of potential candidates.
 Adipex (Phentermine) is more commonly used as it is widely tolerated, safe for consumption at aged 16 and above, and more effective.

 If you are dependent on drugs or alcohol, you have a history of heart disease or hypertension, or you are pregnant/nursing, then you are not a good fit for either drug.
 You may be rejected if you have a family history of heart problems and have had issues with hypertension or palpitations yourself, or if you have a history of drug or alcohol dependence, as this increases your potential for abuse.

 For more on Phentermine 37.5mg, please contact DrToHelp.com today.

 The post The Difference Between Phentermine and Phendimetrazine appeared first on DrToHelp.com.

-Phentermine is the best working weight loss pill I have used, I tried phendimetrazine and didn't like it.Christina D
+Phentermine is the best working weight loss pill I have used.Christina D